webplatform/docs/concepts/programming/programming_basics/index.md

 Try out the JavaScript [http://dev.opera.com/articles/view/programming-the-real-basics/fahrenheit.html Fahrenheit to Celsius conversion example].

 Programming languages are ''interpreted'' to be turned into actions or results.
-Some languages, such as JavaScript are interpreted by a web browser and all you need to do to make them “do stuff” is put them inside an HTML document and open this in a browser.
+Some languages, such as JavaScript are interpreted by a web browser; all you need to do to make them “do stuff” is put them inside an HTML document and open this in a browser.
 Other programming languages need to be translated (compiled) in an extra step to become executable.
 Deep down, all computers only understand zeros and ones, but above that there are multiple levels of languages, each fulfilling different tasks.

 == Variables ==

 The first step towards understanding programming is looking back at algebra.
-If you remember from school, algebra starts with writing terms such as the following.
+If you remember from school, algebra starts with writing terms such as the following:

 <pre>3 + 5 = 8</pre>